Bethany Lutheran College announced today that it will add a competitive clay target team to its co-curricular programs.

 “Observing the growth of clay target and trap at high schools throughout Minnesota, Bethany is excited to form a collegiate clay target team.
 We’re eager for what collegiate clay target sports will bring to our campus and to our community here in southern Minnesota.
 The sport provides competitive opportunities for both men and women alike to participate on the same team while continuing to enjoy and compete in a life-long activity,” said Manthe.

 The Bethany Clay Target Team will be a competitive sport team and will consist of a co-ed roster of 20-30 participants, and will likely grow into two squads (Varsity/JV).
-Competitors are eligible to earn up to $2,000 in activity scholarships depending on individual qualifications.
+Competitors are eligible to earn up to $2,000 in talent scholarships depending on individual qualifications.
 Bethany will look to join a competitive college league such as the USA Clay Target Association (USACTA).

 The clay target season will be a 19-week program (nine weeks in the fall and ten weeks in the spring) with the top varsity competitors traveling and participating in live clay target events.
 The entire team will likely take part in virtual competitions, meaning the participants will run an event at their home club while competing against other teams in a virtual situation.